iamsahm/top-trumps/README.md

 ## Technologies

-It's written in vanilla Javascript with CSS.
+It's written in node and packaged with webpack.
+The tests are written in jest.

 ## Process